Defragmentation: Offline defragmentation

 The presence of immovable system files, especially a swap file, can impede defragmentation.
 These files can be safely moved when the operating system is not in use.
 For example, ntfsresize moves these files to resize an NTFS partition.
 The tool PageDefrag could defragment Windows system files such as the swap file and the files that store the Windows registry by running at boot time before the GUI is loaded.
 Since Windows Vista, the feature is not fully supported and has not been updated.

 In NTFS, as files are added to the disk, the Master File Table (MFT) must grow to store the information for the new files.
 Every time the MFT cannot be extended due to some file being in the way, the MFT will gain a fragment.
 In early versions of Windows, it could not be safely defragmented while the partition was mounted, and so Microsoft wrote a hardblock in the defragmenting API.
 However, since Windows XP, an increasing number of defragmenters are now able to defragment the MFT, because the Windows defragmentation API has been improved and now supports that move operation.
 Even with the improvements, the first four clusters of the MFT remain unmovable by the Windows defragmentation API, resulting in the fact that some defragmenters will store the MFT in two fragments: The first four clusters wherever they were placed when the disk was formatted, and then the rest of the MFT at the beginning of the disk (or wherever the defragmenter's strategy deems to be the best place).

 Solid-state disks

 When reading data from a conventional electromechanical hard disk drive, the disk controller must first position the head, relatively slowly, to the track where a given fragment resides, and then wait while the disk platter rotates until the fragment reaches the head.
 A solid-state drive (SSD) is based on flash memory with no moving parts, so random access of a file fragment on flash memory does not suffer this delay, making defragmentation to optimize access speed unnecessary.
 Furthermore, since flash memory can be written to only a limited number of times before it fails, defragmentation is actually detrimental (except in the mitigation of catastrophic failure).
-However, Windows still defragments a SSD automatically (albeit less vigorously) to prevent the file system from reaching its maximum fragmentation tolerance.
+However, Windows still defragments an SSD automatically (albeit less vigorously) to prevent the file system from reaching its maximum fragmentation tolerance (when the metadata can’t represent any more file fragments).
 Once the maximum fragmentation limit is reached, subsequent attempts to write to disk fail.